enfrte/kuku/README.md

 Navigate to the `kuku/public` folder and put kuku folder in the web root.

-Get the OS path to the `kuku/kuku` folder and add as the values to 'ABSOLUTE_PRIVATE_APP_PATH' and 'UI' in index.php
+Get the OS path to the `kuku` folder one directory back from the web root, and add as the values to 'ABSOLUTE_PRIVATE_APP_PATH' and 'UI' in index.php

 Run the install script to create the sqlite db.